ScherrerMichael/domletters/README.md

 ## Build and Run

-(*These instructions are for a compiled language like C++.
-For an interpreted language like Python, delete these instructions and use those below.*)

 To build the program, type `make`.
 This will use the file named `Makefile` to compile the program.